TaurVil/Papio_ComparativeMethylation/README.md

 set.01.sh : get and map data, quality metrics

 set.02.sh : call genotypes from bam file.
-Produces the file "cleaned.genotypes_matrix.txt"
+Produces the file "cleaned.genotypes_matrix.txt".

 set.03.sh : get count data for the autosomes.
-Remove sites that are variable in the bisSNP calls or based on the methratio files.
+Remove sites that are variable in the bisSNP calls or based on the methratio files. n44 info and count files.

+set.04.sh : hardac based models, namely regressing counts out and ANOVA

+## Analysis Scripts

+GenotypeStructure.Rmd : plots but no additional files